Accommodation

 ATDW pixel

-TTHE PORTHOLE is a fully renovated 60 year original home that comfortably accommodates up to 6 guests and within 100 metres to the main street and swimming beach.
+The Porthole is a fully renovated, 60-year-old home that comfortably accommodates up to six guests and is located within 100 metres of the main street and swimming beach.

-Open plan kitchen with microwave, fridge/freezer, dishwasher, living room with reverse cycle split system air-conditioner, 50" Smart TV (take your own portable wifi up to enjoy the full benefit of the Smart TV), dvd, direct access to a paved courtyard area with an outdoor setting, BBQ and second w/c.
-Bathroom with vanity, shower, w/c and front loading washing machine - please use septic friendly washing powder/liquid only.
+The open-plan kitchen is equipped with a microwave, fridge/freezer, and dishwasher.
+The living room features a reverse cycle split system air-conditioner, a 50" Smart TV (bring your own portable WiFi to enjoy the full benefits), and a DVD player.
+There is direct access to a paved courtyard area with an outdoor setting, BBQ, and a second w/c.
+The bathroom includes a vanity, shower, w/c, and a front-loading washing machine.

-The Porthole is located to the rear of a 1000 square metre allotment and shares the site with Ramsay's Retreat.
-Either accommodation can be rented individually for smaller groups or together to allow accommodation for a larger travelling group.
+The Porthole is situated at the rear of a 1000 square metre allotment and shares the site with Ramsay's Retreat.
+Both accommodations can be rented individually for smaller groups or together for larger groups.

-Port Vincent is the ideal location for fishing, boating and sailing, it also offers a variety of shops, cafe, take-away & excellent hotel dining facilities, available just a short stroll away.
+Port Vincent is ideal for fishing, boating, and sailing, and offers a variety of shops, cafes, take-away options, and excellent hotel dining facilities, all just a short stroll away.

 Number of rooms